Did you know? You can go to any day’s “This Day in History” page by simply entering the month and date after www.begintoinvest.com/

 Now one of the nation’s largest banks, Wells Fargo started as a small regional California bank with the purpose of helping to finance entrepreneurs out west.
 It was the middle of California’s gold rush, and California’s economy in particular was booming.

-Today, Wells Fargo is worth $230 billion dollars, representing a compound annual growth rate of 8.45% since its founding.
+It would turn out to work quite well.
+165 years later, Wells Fargo was worth $230 billion dollars, representing a compound annual growth rate of 8.45% since its founding.

 March 18th, 1999 – Traders cheer as it appears the Dow will close above 10,000 for the first time in history.
 But it was just a tease as the index ends up closing at 9997.62 after last minute selling.
-The Dow would finally close above 10,000 11 days later.
+The Dow would finally close above 10,000 11 days later on March 29th.

 Source: The Market’s Measure